NREL-Sienna/PowerSimulationsDynamics.jl/docs/src/execute.md

 # Executing a Simulation

-Once a Simulation is constructed and properly initialized the `execute!` command is used to run the Simulation.
+Once a Simulation is constructed and properly initialized, the `execute!` command is used to run the Simulation.
 If no perturbation was included, then a steady state simulation will be run over the time span defined.
 The constructor is the following:

 ```raw
 execute!(